 Note: When I do historical retouching it is often bringing the exposure back to where it originally was and I never alter the physical characteristics of anything or anyone ever.

 My blog is my own personal catalog of DIY crafts that I love and would do myself.
 I strive to find fresh and unique DIY crafts from around the world from big and small blogs.
-I try and post projects that will not turn out to be "homemade ugly" or waste my readers' money.
-I always link back to original sources and credit/links are always given on my blog.
-Also, expect the unexpected.
+I try and post projects that will not turn out to be "homemade ugly" or waste my money.
+I ALWAYS link back to original sources and credit/links are always given on my blog.
+I will not reblog anything on Tumblr that doesn't have an original source or is from one of the numerous DIY Blogs that is scraping content.